brunoeliam/quiz-master/README.md

 - **Multiple Categories:** Choose from a variety of trivia categories to challenge yourself on different topics.
 - **Ranking System:** Track your progress and see how you rank against other players.
-- **Wild Card Function:** Use a wild card to skip the current question if you think you cannot think of the right answer.
+- **Wild Card Function:** Use a wild card to skip the current question if you cannot think of the right answer.

 ## Getting Started